 So they respond by saying:

-Is there a better way for Architects and Interior Designers to respond when asked to lower their design fees?
+So, what’s the best way for Architects and Interior Designers to respond when asked to lower their design fees?

-Step 1: Open up the dialogue:
+Step 1: Open up the dialogue

-Step 2: Create options for mutual gain:
+Step 2: Create options for mutual gain

 For example, your fee reduction could be partnered with:

 1. more favorable payment terms (discount for early payment),

 3. an opportunity for a success fee (deferring a portion of the fee until a specific goal or milestone is met).